 To ensure public health and safety is preserved and costs to the economy are minimised the following table shows the desired criteria for selecting rolling outage feeders to be included in rolling outages.
 Rolling outage feeders will all contain a variety of customers.
-The priority for each rolling outage feeder will be based on the priority ratings assessed for the connections within each.
-Loads with highest priority numbers will be scheduled for interruption before loads with lower priority numbers.
+The priority for each rolling outage feeder will be based on the priority ratings assessed for the connections within each feeder.
+Lowest priority loads will be scheduled for interruption before higher priority loads.